convisoappsec/flow-onpremise-sample/README.md

 # Flow on premise sample

 This is a demo project to be used as guide for new flow users or developers.
-[See the user guide](https://conviso.pipz.help/flow-on-premise/).

 ### Installation